tjcsl/sysadmins-website/README.md

 1. Start the server

-    Navigate into your new site’s directory and start it up.
+    Navigate into the source code folder and start the development server.

     ```shell
-    cd my-default-starter/
     gatsby develop
     ```